Quuxplusone/goodcook/md/goodcook.md

 > before serving.
 In recent years, I've taken to adding some
 > yellow squash; it doesn't affect the flavor but makes the
 > stuffing lighter in texture (and calories).
+>
+> At the final step, make sure all the toast cubes are mixed well
+> with the other ingredients; otherwise the stuffing may just fall
+> apart into crumbs.

 - 1 box (6 oz) "Stove Top Stuffing"
 - butter and water, as directed on box